MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-yaml.md

 1. Navigate to the **Builds** tab of the **Build and Release** hub, and then choose **+ New Build Pipeline**.

 1. You're asked to **Select a repository** for the new build pipeline.
 Select **GitHub**, and then select your  repository.
-You'll need to authorize access to your repo via a GitHub service endpoint.
+You'll need to authorize access to your repo via a GitHub service connection.

 1. You are then asked to select a template for the pipeline.
 Select **YAML**, and then select **Apply**.